Understanding Your Thermostat: Saving Energy & Money at Home

 Smart thermostats are the latest, most technologically advanced and energy efficient option when it comes to choosing a new thermostat for the home.

 Like a programmable thermostat, a smart thermostat should be fully understood in order to provide maximum convenience and minimal energy use.
 Many homeowners discover that a programmable thermostat, when used properly, delivers a similar amount of energy savings as a smart thermostat.
 That could be as much as 15% to 20% on an energy bill.
-That adds up quickly.
+That adds up quickly, and can be a great perk for anyone searching for homes in Edmonton.
 Those who enjoy using the latest technology and are interested in creating a smart home will appreciate the features many smart thermostats provide.
 They will also appreciate the fact that smart thermostats may also be upgraded as more updates are added in the future.

 Before selecting a smart thermostat, make sure it has the features you expect and is compatible with your phone.
 You may also want to consider who and how many others should have control of your system.